Fundamental Constitutions of Carolina: Main features

-After Locke's later writings became famous (after the Glorious Revolution of 1689), his role brought attention to the Constitutions, particularly for their value in the context of classical liberalism.
-Armitage suggests that Constitutions were the first printed work with which Locke's name could be associated, and that they were published before his widely known writings, Essay Concerning Human Understanding and the Two Treatises of Government, published in 1689 and 1690.
-The STC catalog guesses there might be publications of the Fundamental Constitutions that correspond to the existing manuscripts (in 1670 and 1682).
-However first publication that can be confirmed is 1698, which postdates by almost a decade Locke's better known writings.

-The level of religious tolerance portrayed in the Constitutions was acclaimed by Voltaire who advised, "Cast your eyes over the other hemisphere, behold Carolina, of which the wise Locke was the legislator."
 The Constitutions introduced certain safeguards for groups seeking refuge for religious reasons.
 To that end, Article 97 of the document foresaw: "...the natives who...are utterly strangers to Christianity, whose idolatry, ignorance, or mistake gives us no right to expel or use them ill; and those who remove from other parts to plant there will unavoidably be of different opinions concerning matters of religion, the liberty whereof they will expect to have allowed them...and also that Jews, heathens, and other dissenters from the purity of Christian religion may not be scared and kept at a distance from it...therefore, any seven or more persons agreeing in any religion, shall constitute a church or profession, to which they shall give some name, to distinguish it from others."
 Accordingly, the Constitutions gave the right to worship and the right to constitute a church to religious dissenters to Christianity and outsiders such as Jews.
-They also promised religious tolerance towards idolater Indians and heathens.
+They also promised religious tolerance towards idolatrous Native Americans and heathens.
+The level of religious tolerance portrayed in the Constitutions was noted by Voltaire, who clearly believed Locke had a fundamental role in their drafting: "Cast your eyes over the other hemisphere, behold Carolina, of which the wise Locke was the legislator."

-The Constitutions also had less liberal and more aristocratic elements in it compared to the egalitarian, democratic and liberal standard of John Locke's much more famous, Two Treatises of Government.
+The Constitutions also had less liberal and more aristocratic elements in it compared to the egalitarian, democratic and liberal standard of John Locke's much more famous, Two Treatises of Government, published only after he returned from political exile in the Dutch Republic.
 The Fundamental Constitutions promoted both aristocracy and slavery in North America.
-The notorious article 110 of the Constitutions stated that "Every freeman of Carolina shall have absolute power and authority over his negro slaves, of what opinion or religion soever."
+The notorious article 110 of the Constitutions states that "Every freeman of Carolina shall have absolute power and authority over his negro slaves, of what opinion or religion soever."
 Pursuant to this provision slaveholders were granted absolute power of life and death over their slaves.
 Additionally, the Fundamental Constitutions held that being a Christian does not alter the civil dominion of a master over his slaves.
-(Article 107) Brewer argues that Locke's early involvement in the Fundamental Constitutions is evidence of his cooperation with Charles II's plans to promote slavery and hierarchy in the empire, but that in fact Locke's later writings show how his ideas formed in reaction to the societal vision propounded by the Fundamental Constitutions and other efforts of Charles II and his Privy Council to promote both hierarchy and slavery across the empire.
+(Article 107) Brewer argues that Locke's early involvement in the Fundamental Constitutions is evidence of his cooperation with Charles II's plans to promote slavery and hierarchy in the English overseas colonies, but that in fact Locke's later writings show how his ideas formed in reaction to the societal vision propounded by the Fundamental Constitutions and other efforts of Charles II and his Privy Council to promote both hierarchy and slavery across the empire.